 “DEG’s mission is to be a reliable partner to private sector enterprises as drivers of development and creators of qualified jobs.
 We are pleased to contribute to this transaction together with our development finance partner institutions.
 Together we support BUA in its transformation towards a more sustainable production by implementing innovative technology.
 The significant reduction of CO2 emissions and the creation of decent jobs in a region with many vulnerable households are key factors for DEG’s financing,” said Mr Gunnar Stork, Senior Director at DEG.

 The investment in BUA is part of IFC’s strategy to promote diversified, inclusive growth and job creation in Nigeria, where IFC supports the manufacturing agribusiness, healthcare, infrastructure, technology, and financial services sectors.
 IFC has an active investment portfolio of $2.3 billion in Nigeria.

 By Adedapo Adesanya

-The NASD Over-the-Counter (OTC) Securities Exchange extended its stay in the bearish territory for the second session this week following a 0.93 per cent loss it printed on Tuesday.
+The NASD Over-the-Counter (OTC) Securities Exchange opened the week in the negative territory as the bourse witnessed a 1.40 per cent loss on Monday, June 5.

 Latest News on Business Post